halorgium/dm-salesforce/README.markdown

 A gem that provides a Salesforce Adapter for DataMapper.

-The wsdl is converted into Ruby classes and stored in ~/.salesforce.
-This automatically happens the first time you use the salesforce adapter, so you don't need to worry about generating Ruby code.
+The wsdl is automatically converted into Ruby classes upon the first invocation of the dm-salesforce adapter.
+The classes in turn get cached locally in one of the following locations, in order of
+precedence:

+    :repositories:salesforce:apidir (see included database.yml-example)
+    ENV["SALESFORCE_DIR"]
+    ~/.salesforce/

 It just works if you have the wsdl, directions for getting going are outlined below.

 An example of using the adapter: